Member in the Spotlight: D3 – Defesa dos Direitos Digitais

-This is the eleventh article of the series “EDRi member in the Spotlight” in which our members introduce themselves and their work in an in-depth highlight in interview format.
+This is the 11th article of the series “EDRi member in the Spotlight” in which our members have the opportunity to present themselves and their work in depth.

 We are a volunteer-run association dedicated to the defense of fundamental rights in the digital context.
 Our focus is to ensure autonomy and freedom of choice; uphold privacy and free access to information, knowledge and culture; and defend digital rights as a reinforcement to the principles of a democratic society.

 2. How did it all begin, and how did your organisation develop its work?

 For many years there has been a gap within Portuguese civil society: there was no entity dedicated to digital rights issues.
 Some people would fight for them in their individual capacity, and a few organisations would cover them when absolutely needed, but often going beyond their original scope of action by doing so (such as free software organizations).

 Around 2016, some people got together and started to discuss how we could start such an organization.
 The objective was to coordinate the already existing civil society efforts in an organized and dedicated way, with a wide enough scope that would allow us to cover any issue within the field – not because we wanted to cover

 everything but because we wanted the freedom to tackle any of them.
 It finally happened in March 2017, and we have been active since then.

 3. The biggest opportunity created by advancements in information and communication technology is…

 It can enable further universal access to many rights such as education, participation in democratic life, access to more information and data, tools for both on day to day life and to support the individuals and society in exceptional moments.